virtualagc/virtualagc/SundialE/README.md

                         <SundialE.bin \
                         >SundialE-Aurora12.matches

-The results (SundialE-Aurora12.matches) is encouraging.
+The results (SundialE-Aurora12.matches) are encouraging.
 Here's an initial summary:

   * "Special symbols":  This are symbols with patterns hardcoded into the disassembler, rather than being obtained by analysis of the BASELINE.
-17 were found and 12 weren't, but the only really fact here is that the all-important subroutine `INTPRET` was in fact found.
+17 were found and 12 weren't, but the only really significant fact here is that the all-important subroutine `INTPRET` was in fact found.
   * "Core":  These are subroutines sought by the patterns obtained from analyzing the BASELINE.
 744 were found and 275 were not.
 A pretty big haul, from which we may infer that we can simply paste nearly 75% of the source code directly from Aurora 12 in to Sundial E, with appriate relocation.
   * "Erasable":  These are references to erasable variables, found in the matched "Core" subroutines above.
 Only ~200 were found out of ~550 attempted.
 Well, better than nothing.
   * "Fixed references":  These are references to fixed-memory constants, found in the matched "Core" subroutines.
 Only 345 were found out of ~1600 attempted.